fisadev/simpyt/README.md

 1. [Download and install Python 3 from the official website](https://www.python.org/downloads/) (on Linux any modern Python 3 will do)
 2. [Download the latest Simpyt.pyz release](https://github.com/fisadev/simpyt/releases) and place it anywhere you want
-3. Just run (double click) simpyt.pyz.
+3. Run (double click) simpyt.pyz.
+4. Open [http://127.0.0.1:9999](http://127.0.0.1:9999) in your browser.

 That's it!

-The first time you run it will take a few seconds to boot and create a `simpyt_configs` folder, where all your configs live.
+The first time you run it will take a few seconds to boot and create a `simpyt_configs` folder with some demo button boxes, where all your configs live.
 The next time it should start up almost instantaneously.

 No extra apps are needed in the devices you want to use as virtual button boxes (old phones or tablets are ideal).
 You only need a working web browser in them.

 ## Web button boxes (pages)

 [PENDING: add a sample picture of a web button box]

-Simpyt comes with a couple of demo button boxes.
-Just run simpyt.pyz and open [http://127.0.0.1:9999](http://127.0.0.1:9999) in your browser to try them.

 The pages are defined as files inside `simpyt_configs/pages`.
 Each page is a single file with `.page` extension that defines some basic settings, the list of buttons to show, and what they do.